-PAC privacy framework \cite{xiao2023pac} considers the following general privacy problem.
-A sensitive input $X$ is drawn from a distribution $\mathcal{D}$, which may be unknown or inaccessible.
-Each private data point $x$ is defined over some measurable domain $\mathcal{X}^{\dagger}$, and the dataset $X \in \mathcal{X}$.
+\textbf{Privacy Threat Model.} We consider the following general privacy problem.
+A sensitive input $X$ (e.g., a dataset, membership status) is drawn from a distribution $\mathcal{D}$, which may be unknown or inaccessible.
 There is a data processing (possibly randomized) mechanism $\mathcal{M}:\mathcal{X} \mapsto \mathcal{Y} \subset \mathbb{R}^{d}$, where $\mathcal{Y}$ is measurable.
-The central privacy concern is determining whether an adversary can accurately estimate the true input via an estimate $\widetilde{X}$ based on the observation $Y=\mathcal{M}(X)$, meeting some predefined success criterion captured by an indicator function $\rho$.
-PAC Privacy is formally defined as follows.
+An adversary observes the output $Y = \mathcal{M}(X)$ and attempts to estimate the original input $X$ with an estimation $\widetilde{X}$.
+The adversary has complete knowledge of both the data distribution $\mathcal{D}$ and the mechanism $\mathcal{M}$, representing the worst-case scenario.
+The central privacy concern is determining whether the adversary can accurately estimate the true input, meeting some predefined success criterion captured by an indicator function $\rho$.
+The PAC privacy framework \cite{xiao2023pac} addresses this threat model and is formally defined as follows.

-\begin{definition}[$(\delta, \rho, \mathcal{D})$-PAC Privacy~\cite{xiao2023pac}] For a data processing mechanism $\mathcal{M}$, given some data distribution $\mathsf{D}$, and a measure function $\rho(\cdot, \cdot)$, we say $\mathcal{M}$ satisfies $( \delta, \rho, \mathsf{D})$-PAC Privacy if the following experiment is impossible:
+\begin{definition}[$(\delta, \rho, \mathcal{D})$ PAC Privacy~\cite{xiao2023pac}] For a data processing mechanism $\mathcal{M}$, given some data distribution $\mathcal{D}$, and a measure function $\rho(\cdot, \cdot)$, we say $\mathcal{M}$ satisfies \textup{$( \delta, \rho, \mathcal{D})$ PAC Privacy} if the following experiment is impossible:

-A user generates data $X$ from distribution $\mathsf{D}$ and sends $\mathcal{M}(X)$ to an adversary.
-The adversary who knows $\mathsf{D}$ and $\mathcal{M}$ is asked to return an estimation $\widetilde{X} \in \mathcal{X}$ on $X$ such that with probability at least $(1-\delta)$, $\rho(\widetilde{X}, X) =1$. \end{definition}
+A user generates data $X$ from distribution $\mathcal{D}$ and sends $\mathcal{M}(X)$ to an adversary.
+The adversary who knows $\mathcal{D}$ and $\mathcal{M}$ is asked to return an estimation $\widetilde{X} \in \mathcal{X}$ on $X$ such that with probability at least $1-\delta$, $\rho(\widetilde{X}, X) =1$. \end{definition}